 Global turmoil in more traditional markets shows drinks giant Diageo significantly outpacing the broader equities market; however, both whisky and wine showed good growth.
 This bodes well for 2018, but hindsight is clearly 20:20 vision.
-With 2019 threatening even greater economic uncertainty with the only known being the vast unknowns for the next twelve months, what these charts look like at the end of 2019 is anyone's guess.
+With 2019 threatening even greater economic uncertainty with the only known being the vast unknowns end of 2019 is anyone's guess.